Greek subway workers end strike after arrest threat

 “Ordinary people are being inconvenienced - as if our problems weren’t bad enough,” said Daphne Kiritsi, 46, an office clerk, who said she had paid 200 euros out of her 800-euro monthly salary for taxis this week.

-Subway employees oppose being included in a unified wage scheme for public sector workers drawn up under an austerity programme that would slash their salaries.
+Subway employees oppose being included in a unified wage scheme for public sector workers drawn up under an austerity program that would slash their salaries.

 Under the emergency law invoked, which is meant to be used in times of war, natural disaster or risks to public health, workers can be arrested and jailed for up to five years.